Dir sync by content with rename detection, hard link support, plus fast fdupes, and more.

 Origin, Status, and Future Development

-This package started as a Python learning project.
+This package started as a learning project.
 I've found it useful enough to polish for publication, but as with any work in progress, it should be used with adequate caution.

 Feedback, suggestions, comments, and corrections are very welcome.